StefanMunnes/SICSS_2023/sessions/day5-2_group_matching/Davide.md

 ___
 ## What is your general topic / research field of interest (e.g., gender, extremism, social movements)?

-Far right & anti far right, between protest & electoral politics, media sources
+Far right & anti far right, between protest & electoral politics, media sources, comparative design

 ___
 ## What is your specific research idea, if you have one?